Homogeneous potentials, Lagrange's identity and Poisson geometry: Homogeneous potentials

-According to this definition, the tensor field $P'$ (\ref{p-p}) is a skew-symmetric field, i.e., a bivector. \begin{prop} If $V(q)$ is a homogeneous function of degree $k$, then the tensor field $P'$ (\ref{p-p}) is a Poisson bivector that is invariant with respect to the phase flow generated by the Hamiltonian vector field $X$ (\ref{x-vec}). \end{prop} Proof: The derivative of $P'$ (\ref{p-p}) along the vector field $X$ (\ref{x-vec}) is equal to
+We have thus proven the following statement. \begin{prop} If the Hamiltonian function $H=T(p)+V(q)$ (\ref{ham-1}) is a Darboux invariant of the vector field $Y$ (\ref{y-1}) then the tensor field $P'$ (\ref{p-p}) is a Poisson bivector invariant with respect to the phase flow generated by the Hamiltonian vector field $X$ (\ref{x-vec}). \end{prop} In terms of the variables $q$ and $p$, this Poisson bivector takes the following form